juliangrosshauser/SpotifyLogin/README.md

 Source: [Spotify iOS SDK Tutorial](https://developer.spotify.com/technologies/spotify-ios-sdk/tutorial)

-You can find all necessary files for this token exchange service in the [TokenSwapService](TokenSwapService) folder.
+You can find all necessary files for this token exchange service in the [Token Swap Service](Token Swap Service) folder.
 The only thing you need to add is the `secrets.rb` file.
 This file should contain the following:

 ```ruby